"In order to Love ourselves we need to

 We act out against the "shoulds" in ways that are harmful us.

-what you are doing, you will keep getting what you are getting.
-When
+you are doing, you will keep getting what you are getting.
+When I started

-I started recognizing that reality, is when I could start learning how
+recognizing that reality, is when I could start learning how to live life

-to live life in a way that is not only more functional to my own well being,
+in a way that is not only more functional to my own well being, but also

-but also involves treating myself in ways that are Loving instead of beating
+involves treating myself in ways that are Loving instead of beating myself

-have consequences.
-As a responsible adult I can own my power of choice
+choices have consequences.
+As a responsible adult I can own my power

-- and accept the consequences of those choices without shame and judgment.
+of choice - and accept the consequences of those choices without shame and

-I can make the choice that my emotional wounds / human laziness cause me
+judgment.
+I can make the choice that my emotional wounds / human laziness

-to feel like making - or I can make the choice that will make me feel better
+cause me to feel like making - or I can make the choice that will make me

-later.
-An example I have found myself using a lot lately with phone
+feel better later.
+An example I have found myself using a lot lately

-counseling clients - because it is such a mundane, normal part of life
+with phone counseling clients - because it is such a mundane, normal part

-for most of us, and it gives a really concrete example of how I have learned
+of life for most of us, and it gives a really concrete example of how I have

-to change my relationship with the realities of life - has to do with washing
+learned to change my relationship with the realities of life - has to do with

 I have a choice to do those dishes today - or leave them for tomorrow.

-know I will not feel good about them stacking up in the sink.
-I don't
+I will not feel good about them stacking up in the sink.
+I don't shame

-shame myself for them being there - but it is not a pleasant sight to see
+myself for them being there - but it is not a pleasant sight to see them there.

-of that choice without shame or judgment rather it is unpleasant or pleasant.
+without shame or judgment rather it is unpleasant or pleasant.
+I am

-I am conscious that it is a Loving thing to do for myself to create pleasant
+conscious that it is a Loving thing to do for myself to create pleasant consequences,

-consequences, but that it is not bad or shameful to choose otherwise some
+but that it is not bad or shameful to choose otherwise some of the time.